brimdata/zed/docs/language/expr-TODO.md

 What it means for a record to "contain a search term" is based on the type of the term:
-* For string terms, any string-y field (string, bstring, error) that contains the string is matched.
+* For string terms, any string-y field (string, error) that contains the string is matched.
 * For integer terms, any integer field exactly matching the term is matched.
 * For floating point terms, any floating point field exactly matching the term is matched.